-- The site should be hands off, based on outsourced content that rank organically in Google and other search engines.
+- The site should be hands-off, based on outsourced content that ranks organically in Google and other search engines.

 - This site is monetized with Amazon products.

 Sub-niche 2 – main keyword ranked #3 in Google.
-This is a niche that ranks for many different keywords and bring in a lot of the traffic.
+This is a niche that ranks for many different keywords and brings in a lot of the traffic.
 It’s also a low ticket item that has it’s peek during the winter months.
-The site bring in daily sales from this sub-niche.
+The site brings in daily sales from this sub-niche.

 I should mention that the only site that’s ranking better then the above main keywords currently is amazon themselves.